gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 $F$-tests for the interaction part of the model.

 ## F-tests for MLR models with quantitative and categorical variables and interactions	{#section8-12}

+\sectionmark{F-tests for MLR models with Q and C variables and interactions}

 For models with multi-category $(J-2)$ categorical variables we need a method for deciding if all the extra